He Came, He Saw, He Fell Asleep: Why Men Can’t Stay Awake After Sex

 Teelee, 27, a beautician in New Jersey, has a secret method for getting exactly what she wants from her husband in bed.
 It’s not an aphrodisiac-filled dinner or sexy lingerie.
 “I just make him a coffee before," she admitted.
 "Works like a charm."

-Take sleepiness as a compliment
+Take sleepiness after sex as a compliment

 When someone falls asleep after coitus, it’s because the body releases oxytocin during sex, which helps people relax and unwind.
 If someone has had a busy, stressful day, reaching orgasm may slow the body down, aka immediate shut-eye.